 What is IT Band Syndrome?

-When the IT band comes tight, inflamed or irritated, it can start to rub against the bone.
+When the IT band comes tight, inflamed or irritated, it can start to rub against the bone (either at the hip or else down along the outside of the knee).
 This is called IT Band Syndrome.
 It is a common injury among runners and cyclists but can also occur from repetitive use (stairs and walking) and even from sitting too long.
-There is good news here, 80% of all knee pain can be corrected without the need of evasive surgery or medication.
+There is good news here; 80-90% of all knee pain can be corrected without the need of evasive surgery or medication.
 The key is finding the root cause of the pain and addressing it.

 Some risk factors that could lead to IT Band troubles include: